-Transport for NSW’s Road Traffic Casualty Statistical Statement for the year 2022 indicates that the total casualty crashes for 2022 reached 11,963 cases and the total casualties (includes those who were killed, seriously injured, moderately injured, and minor injured) reached 14,841 cases.
+Transport for NSW’s Road Traffic Casualty Statistical Statement for 2022 indicates that the total number of crashes reached 11,963, and the total number of casualties (including those killed, seriously injured, moderately injured, and minorly injured) reached 14,841.

 In preparing a vehicle accident report, you must have the following details:

-- details of the crash, including the time and date (when the incident occurred), and location.
+- Details of the crash, including the time and date (when the crash occurred), and location.

-- details of all involved parties in the crash, including description and if registered, registration number, and state.
+- Details of all the people involved in the crash, including description, registration number, and state.

-- name and address of all other vehicle driver/riders and any damaged property owners.
+- Name and address of all other involved parties and any damaged property owners.

 Remember that you CAN’T submit a vehicle accident report online if:

-- The situation IS an emergency or life threatening
+- The incident occurred IS an emergency or life-threatening

 - You are still at the scene of the crash